ktrongnhan/xxhash-addon/README.md

 Overview
 ===========
 `xxhash-addon` is a native addon for Node.js (>=8.6.0) written using N-API.
-It 'thinly' wraps [xxhash](https://github.com/Cyan4973/xxHash) version 0.8.0, which has support for a new algorithm `XXH3` that has showed to outperform its predecessor.
+It 'thinly' wraps [xxhash](https://github.com/Cyan4973/xxHash) `v0.8.0`, which has support for a new algorithm `XXH3` that has showed to outperform its predecessor.

+__IMPORTANT__: As of `v0.8.0`, XXH3 and XXH123 are now considered stable.
+Rush to the upstream [CHANGELOG](https://github.com/Cyan4973/xxHash/blob/v0.8.0/CHANGELOG) for the formal announcement!

 Features
 ==========